wandb/gitbook/overview/technical-faq.md

 Calling **wandb.log** writes a line to a local file; it does not block on any network calls.
 When you call wandb.init we launch a new process on the same machine that listens for filesystem changes and talks to our web service asynchronously from your training process.

-### What forumla do you use for your smoothing algorithm?
+### What formula do you use for your smoothing algorithm?

-We use the same exponential moving average formula as tensorbaord.
+We use the same exponential moving average formula as tensorboard.
 You can find an explanation at [https://stackoverflow.com/questions/42281844/what-is-the-mathematics-behind-the-smoothing-parameter-in-tensorboards-scalar](https://stackoverflow.com/questions/42281844/what-is-the-mathematics-behind-the-smoothing-parameter-in-tensorboards-scalar).

 ### How is wandb different from tensorboard?